jnorthrup/literbike/COMMERCIAL.md

 ---

-*LiteBike is a registered trademark.
-Patent pending on Patricia Trie protocol detection method.*
+*LiteBike is a registered trademark.*